YouMightNotNeedKubernetes/postgresql-spilo/README.md

 #### Add the label to the node
 On the manager node, run the following command to add the label to the node.

-Repeat this step for each node you want to deploy PostgreSQL server to.
+Repeat this step for each node you want to deploy the service to.
 Make sure that the number of node updated matches the number of replicas you want to deploy.

-**Example PostgreSQL with 3 replicas**:
+**Example deploy service with 3 replicas**:
 ```sh
 docker node update --label-add postgres=true <node-1>
 docker node update --label-add postgres=true <node-2>